 Citizens of Iran, Iraq, Libya, Macao, Palestine, Sierra Leone, Somalia, South Yemen and Syria are eligible for 14-day visas.

 A Social or Tourist Visit Pass does not permit the holder to take up employment, business of professional work in Malaysia.

 The Business Visit Pass allows foreign visitors to enter Malaysia for business negotiations or inspection of business houses but cannot be used for employment purposes or for supervisory work or construction of a factory.
 No fee is charged for a Business Visit Pass issued for a period of up to 3 months.
 A nominal fee is imposed for each month beyond this.
 Foreign visitors, except from the Republic of Singapore, who have entered Malaysia on Social Visit Passes, may contact the Immigration Department to convert their passes to Business Visit Passes.

-As regulations may change from time to time, it is advisable to check with the nearest Malaysian Embassy before departure or check the Tourism Malaysia website.
+As regulations may change from time to time, it is advisable to check with the nearest Malaysian Embassy before departure or check the Immigration Department of Malaysia website.

 Most post offices are open Monday to Friday from 8.30 am to 8.00 pm and Saturday from 8.30 am to 5.00 pm.
 They are closed on public holidays and the first Saturday of every month.

 International calls can be made from most public card phones.
 Major hotels all have quiet and convenient card phone booths.
 In smaller towns, these card phone booths can mostly be found at the Telecom Office.
 Telephone cards are also sold in sundry shops and hotel lobbies.
 The International Country Code is +60.